jesselafica/shs/sites/packing-for-peanuts/readme.md

 Add accessory/POLD only for size
+Add input for LDC
+--> if >75' then POLD box required

 PHASE 1
 Create initial application that will only look at the input values and see if they exceed the 13 possible scenarios